avarp/phpt/README.md

 ]);
 ```

 We can use `count` , array access and `foreach` with records.
 Method `with` also works.
-But you can access elements also in OOP style:
+And you can access elements also in OOP style:

 ```php
 echo $user->name; // will print "John"